Utsabab/SLACscripts/README.md

 This README file guides you through the process of running all the programs available in this repository.
 The programs contain comments on it to better understand the steps.

 ------------------------------------------------------------------------------------------------------------
+## File description

-mpi_driver.py -- runs the master and client script
+mpi_driver.py -- runs the master and client script\
 imaster.py -- Initial master side script for MPI parallel computing\
-iclient.py -- Initial client side script for MPI parallel computing
+iclient.py -- Initial client side script for MPI parallel computing\
+mpimaster.py -- master side script for noise addition in the image files\
+mpiclient.py -- client side script for noise addition in the image files\

 **running imaster.py and iclient.py**\
 bsub -q psnehq -n 16 -o /reg/d/psdm/cxi/cxitut13/scratch/utsab06/%J.out \